IBM-Cloud/collaboration/README.md

 Prerequisites
 ================================================================================

+In order to run this sample you need an Bluemix account.
+[Sign up](https://console.ng.bluemix.net/registration/) if you don't have an account yet.

 Make sure the following tools are installed and on your path.

 * [node](https://nodejs.org/download/release/v4.2.6/) and npm (it's adviced to use v4.2.6 which is the latest supported version on Bluemix)